-The La Sportiva Kaptiva is a new, do everything trail running shoe that features a precise, low volume fit, an excellent foot-hugging inner sleeve, and an exceptionally sticky rubber outsole.
-While it isn't the highest scorer in any of the metrics we test for, its consistent high performance across nearly every metric lands it a spot among the very best trail running shoes for 2019.
+The La Sportiva Kaptiva is a do-everything trail running shoe that features a precise, low volume fit, an excellent foot-hugging inner sleeve, and an exceptionally sticky rubber outsole.
+While it isn't the highest scorer in any of the metrics we test for, its consistent high performance across nearly every metric lands it a spot among the very best trail running shoes.
 This is a shoe that is equipped to handle heavy mileage but fits far more precisely than the often loose and baggy everyday trainers.
-Once this shoe is strapped onto your foot, the two become like one, making this an excellent choice for easy scrambling or highly technical terrain, where stability and precision are essential.
 Like most La Sportiva shoes, the fit runs on the narrow side, possibly squeezing out those with wide feet, but for average to narrow feet, these are a refreshing and well-tuned shoe that won't disappoint.
+These shoes are ideal for the most technically demanding terrain, whether that means scrambles in the Flatirons, ridge traverses in the alpine, Skyrunning races, slickrock rambles in the desert, or never-ending East Coast talus fields.
+They are appropriate for running long or short, in any sort of weather.

 La Sportiva Kaptiva Review